spring-attic/scripts/README.md

 * [http://dsyerstores.cfapps.io/env](http://dsyerstores.cfapps.io/env)

 The stores app comes pre-populated with a Mongo database full of Starbucks locations.
-The customers app is empty to start 9and uses an in-memory database) so you have to POST some data into it, e.g.
+The customers app is empty to start (and uses an in-memory database) so you have to POST some data into it, e.g.

 ```